RahavAyalon/evil_proxy/README.md

 # EvilProxy
 A proxy server that blocks access to websites using blacklisting and content filtering.

+# Traffic

+The EvilProxy runs on localhost:8080.

 # Techniques:

-The evil proxy server blocks a web request to websites using two techniques: Blacklisting and Content Filtering:
+The EvilProxy server blocks a web request to websites using two techniques: Blacklisting and Content Filtering:

 1. Blacklisting:
    - Blacklisting involves maintaining a list of specific URLs or domains that are explicitly blocked.